uniVocity/univocity-trader/README.md

 or even mix indicators at different times, e.g. something like a moving average crossover where one moving average works with 33 minute candles and the other with 5 minute candles.

 This framework was built for speed and minimal memory consumption (unless necessary).
 You should be able to run backtests on a million candlesticks using 500mb of RAM or even less.

 ## BEWARE

- * This project is still under development.
-It's been refactored from some quick and dirty solution I built for myself and there is a lot test and do to make it more convenient.
+ * This is a personal project that is still under development.
+It's been refactored from some quick and dirty solution I built for myself and there are things to test and do to make it more convenient and general purpose.

  * Trading is inherently risky and you can lose your money rather quickly in case of errors.
 Use this software at your own risk.
 You are solely responsible for any financial loss incurred from using this software.